shivaprasad2394/c/skillup_discussion.md

 PCF ( Point coordination function)
 PCF is poll based/ priority based.

-Fragmentation:- since the channel is noisy, if  data is corrupted we need to retransmit the whole Packet so in wi-fi, fragmentation is  encouraged.
+**Fragmentation**:- since the channel is noisy, if  data is corrupted we need to retransmit the whole Packet so in wi-fi, fragmentation is  encouraged.

 Frame format
 FC d  add1   add2   add3  SC  add4  body  fcs

-FC( frame control)  it consists of various bits
+FC( **frame control**)  it consists of various bits Namely
-Namely

 1. Protocol version